Hosted roundtables programme

 Regional evidence delivers economies of scale for local strategies & plans

 Strategies and plans generally commission data collation, modelling and literature reviews from scratch.
-Having it collated and available at a regional level would deliver downstream economies of scale, consistency and alignment, pro-actively addressing data and needs gaps.
-What are the underlying barriers and how to we overcome them?
-Apply Here
+But what if they were available and collated at a regional level?
+How would this deliver downstream economies of scale and improve consistency and alignment.
+What are the underlying barriers and how can we overcome them?

 Connected Places Catapult